VisionMobileLtd/blog-post-guidelines/README.md

 ## DE.com Blog Post Submission Guidelines

-Please provide the following information to submit your blog post to DeveloperEconomics.com.
+To submit your blog post to DeveloperEconomics.com, you need to provide the actual post content, as well as your personal (author) info.

-#### Blog post
+#### Content

 * `Content` the post content; must be between 600 and 1,200 words; delivered in Google Docs, Microsoft Word or Markdown format
 * `Title` the post title; should not exceed 70 characters in length